S$ 110 Find Cheap Flights from Japan to Southeast Asia

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Southeast Asia, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from Japan to Southeast Asia, you should book around 3 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 24 weeks before departure.
+To get a below-average price on a flight from Japan to Southeast Asia, you should book around 3 weeks before departure, which saves you about 17% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 22 weeks before departure.

 Which is the cheapest airport to fly into in Southeast Asia?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Southeast Asia is Manila Ninoy Aquino Intl Airport (MNL), with an average flight price of S$ 272.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Southeast Asia is Ho Chi Minh City Airport (SGN), with an average flight price of S$ 281.

 Good to know